CGATOxford/cgat/doc/styleguide.rst

       parser.add_option( "--extra-intervals", dest = "extra_intervals",
                       metavar="bed", help = "..." )

-  Setting the type permits the script to be integrated into workflow sytemns such as galaxy_.
+  Setting the `type` permits the script to be integrated into workflow systems such as galaxy_.

 * Please provide a meaningful example in the command line help (see above for minimum requirements).